chris-short/devopsish.com/content/post/091/index.md

 [Redis, The Commons Clause, and Adding Clauses To Open Source Licenses](https://perens.com/2018/08/31/redis-the-commons-clause-and-making-open-source-licenses-not-open-source/)

-[Why Adding More Products Isn’t Always the Best Way to Grow](https://hbr.org/2018/08/why-adding-more-products-isnt-always-the-best-way-to-grow): "The lesson: Growth is best achieved by making things simpler for your customer rather than for you."
+[Why Adding More Products Isn't Always the Best Way to Grow](https://hbr.org/2018/08/why-adding-more-products-isnt-always-the-best-way-to-grow): "The lesson: Growth is best achieved by making things simpler for your customer rather than for you."

 [The State of Agile Software in 2018](https://martinfowler.com/articles/agile-aus-2018.html) by Martin Fowler